stmoreau/general-fe-knowledge/README.md

 # Advanced Javascript (from my point of view)

-In this markdown I am gonna be throwing interesting information about Javascript that I experience / read.
+In this markdown I am going to be throwing interesting information about Javascript that I have experienced / read.

-So, first of all something very important is that the web console, node etc. are JavaScript-like.
+So, first of all something __very important__ is that the web console, node etc. are JavaScript-like.
 They are not behaving as the core Javascript spec expects.
 The only way to do that is to write Javascript on an empty file and run it on the browser!

 ## Primitive Types

-In a statically typed language (C++, Java) we refer to a type as a description for what can go in a variable.
+In a statically typed language (e.g. C++, Java) we refer to a type as a description for what can go in a variable.
-In dynamic languages (Javascript) we think of types as __value-types__ instead of ~~container-types~~.
+In dynamic languages (e.g. Javascript) we think of types as __value-types__ instead of ~~container-types~~.

-So a pragmatic definition of Primitive Type (which is mentioned in the JS spec for the non-believers of its existence in Javascript) could be the following: *the set of intrinsic behaviours that we can expect, given any particular realm*.
+So a pragmatic definition of Primitive Type (which is mentioned in the JS spec for the non-believers of its existence in Javascript) could be the following: __the set of intrinsic behaviours that we can expect, given any particular realm__.

 __Primitive types__
 1. __undefined__ (it is not the same with “not defined”.
 Not defined in JS means not declared. undefined means the variable exists but doesn’t have any value at the moment)